-The Professional Responsibility Workload Report Forms can be found in your workplace in each unit.
-If you are unable to locate the form on your unit, please ask your Bargaining Unit Representative or your Bargaining Unit President for the form.
+The Professional Responsibility Workload Report Forms may be found in your workplace in each unit.
+If you are unable to locate the form on your unit, please ask your Bargaining Unit President or Professional Responsibility and Workload (PRW) Representative for the form.

 Who can help me complete the form?

 Your Unit Rep or Professional Responsibility and Workload (PRW) Representative will be happy to help you complete the form.
 If you don’t know who your Unit Rep or Professional Responsibility and Workload (PRW) Representative is, please ask your Bargaining Unit President for assistance.

 Who should I give my completed form to?